-Etymologically, romance comes from Anglo-Norman and Old French romanz, romans, which means a story of chivalry and love.
+Etymologically, romance comes from Anglo-Norman and Old French romanz, which means a story of chivalry and love.
 The word “romance” also refers to romantic love.
-As far as literature in concerned, the term has entirely a different concept associated with it.
+As far as literature in concerned, the term has an entirely a different concept.
 It means romantic stories with chivalrous feats of heroes and knights.
-Romance describes chivalry and courtly love, comprising stories, which deal legends of duty, courage, boldness, battles and rescue of damsels in distress.
+Romance describes chivalry and courtly love, comprising stories and legends of duty, courage, boldness, battles, and rescues of damsels in distress.

 Romance and Romanticism

-Romance, as pointed out, is a type of fiction, comprising idealized love, chivalry, obsessive association with somebody or some idea and mysterious adventures.
-However, Romanticism is a specific movement and period in English literature during which poems, stories and novels related to Romantic ideas were created.
-William Wordsworth, P. B. Shelly, Lord Byron and John Keats are some of the famous poets and writers of the Romantic period.
-However, Romances are being written since classical English period.
+Romance, as pointed out, is a type of fiction, comprising idealized love, chivalry, obsessive association with somebody or some idea, and mysterious adventures.
+However, Romanticism is a specific movement and period in English literature during which poems, stories, and novels related to Romantic ideas were created.
+William Wordsworth, P. B. Shelly, Lord Byron, and John Keats are some of the most famous poets and writers of the Romantic period.
+However, Romances have been written since classical English period.

 Examples of Romance in Literature

-This 14th century romance, whose writer is still unknown, revolves around the bravery of Sir Gawain, a knight of King Arthur, who accepts the challenge from Green Knight.
-Sir Gawain beheads the knight, but the knight goes away reminding him the time he would appear again.
-In this struggle, Sir Gawain shows his true nature of bravery, chivalry and courage when tested by a lady when he stays in the castle of that very knight.
+This 14th century romance, whose writer is still unknown, revolves around the bravery of Sir Gawain, a knight of King Arthur, who accepts the challenge from the Green Knight.
+Sir Gawain beheads the knight, but the knight goes away reminding him that he would appear again.
+In this struggle, Sir Gawain shows his true nature of bravery, chivalry, and courage when tested by a lady, as he stays in the castle of that very knight.

-This is an example of modern erotic romance, which have won accolades in the literary circles.
-In the story, the writer narrates relationship between two college fellows Anastasia Steel and her young business lover Christian Grey.
-The story then depicts scenes of their erotic love, comprising elements of discipline, dominance, submission, masochism and sadism.
+This is an example of modern erotic romance, which has won accolades in literary circles.
+In the story, the writer narrates the relationship between two college fellows – Anastasia Steel, and her young business lover Christian Grey.
+The story then depicts scenes of their erotic love, comprising elements of discipline, dominance, submission, masochism, and sadism.
 Despite ups and downs in their relations, they finally part, reviewing incompatibility in their love, but depicting several elements of modern love and modern chivalry.

 Function of Romance